SkyPilot¶

 docker exec -it sky /bin/bash

-1. Start serving Qwen1.5-72B-Chat on a single instance with any available GPU in the list specified in serve-72b.yaml with a vLLM-powered OpenAI-compatible endpoint:
+Start serving Qwen2.5-72B-Instruct on a single instance with any available GPU in the list specified in serve-72b.yaml with a vLLM-powered OpenAI-compatible endpoint:

 sky launch -c qwen serve-72b.yaml